antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 }
 ```

-The `UseSOAPEndpoint` extension method will also need updated (and can be made generic to capture the service type parameter):
+The `UseSOAPEndpoint` extension method will also need to be updated (and can be made generic to capture the service type parameter):

 ```C#
 public static IApplicationBuilder UseSOAPEndpoint<T>(this IApplicationBuilder builder, string path, MessageEncoder encoder)